 4. Cost Estimation

-After deciding the processes, you need to prepare an initial set-up cost or investment plan for a Franchise.
+After deciding the processes, you need to prepare an initial setup cost or investment plan for Franchise Restaurants.
+The top restaurant franchise business models owe their success to the accurate cost estimation and cutting down on their food costs, wherever possible.
 It should have all the possible heads of expenditure.
 Based on your restaurant’s business model, divide the initial setup costs.

 - Location (Rent for three months)